Project Lead The Way

 Colorado Affiliate University for Project Lead The Way Since 2003

 Earn UCCS college credit while in high school for a reduced rate of $102/credit hour.

 To be eligible, you must be currently enrolled in the PLTW course for one academic year and at a participating and approved PLTW High School.
-Check out the available courses are your high school!
+Check out the available courses at your high school!